Eugene-Usachev/async-engine/README.md

 # Stage

 In development.
-This library is not ready for production use and its API can be changed.
+This library is not ready for production use, and its API can be changed.

 Wait for `v1.0.0` and media posts.